 Who we are

-Undercurrent is a non-profit organisation focused on building healthy relationships and challenging beliefs and actions that enable violence, with an emphasis on interpersonal and gendered violence.
+Undercurrent is a nonprofit organisation focused on community education, building healthy relationships and challenging the attitudes, beliefs and actions that enable violence, with an emphasis on intimate partner/family violence, violence in LGBTIQ+ relationships, and gendered violence.

-Based in the western suburbs of Melbourne we are a diverse and experienced team who run engaging, discussion-based workshops with secondary schools, community groups, organisations, TAFE/VE, universities, and for the public.
+Based in the western suburbs of Melbourne, we are a diverse and experienced team of volunteers who run engaging, discussion based workshops with secondary schools, community groups, organisations, TAFEs/Vocational Education and universities, and for the public.

-Some of us are also individually involved in projects that facilitate community-based responses to family and sexual violence, using transformative justice frameworks to create different pathways than those leading to the criminal, legal and prison systems.
+Some of us are also individually involved in projects that facilitate community-based responses to family and sexual violence, using transformative justice frameworks to create alternative pathways to those leading to the criminal, legal and prison systems.

 Alice McDonald is a non-binary person who has been volunteering with Undercurrent since 2016.
 Alice is the training co-ordinator and social media manager for Undercurrent.
 Outside of Undercurrent, Alice is an academic researcher who conducts research into non-binary and queer gender categories and the lived experiences of non-binary and queer people.
 Alice is passionate about community education and transformative justice, and they have a particular interest in educating young people around gender and sexuality.